Marie Munk: Early life and education

-Life and Work
+Life and work

 Marie Munk came from a family of lawyers.
 After attending a high school for girls, she trained as a kindergarten teacher at the Pestalozzi-Fröbel-Haus, and had her first professional experience in Alice Salomon's social work groups for girls and women in Berlin.
 She prepared for the Abitur and passed the university entrance exam at the Leibniz-Gymnasium in Berlin as an external student.
 From 1907 Marie Munk studied law, philosophy, psychology and logic in Berlin, Freiburg im Breisgau, Bonn and Heidelberg.
-In 1911 she earned her doctorate in Heidelbergof law with a dissertation on § 123 of the Bürgerliches Gesetzbuch.
+In 1911 she earned her doctorate of law Heidelberg with a dissertation on § 123 of the Bürgerliches Gesetzbuch.

 Since women were denied access to the administration of justice (judges, lawyers, public prosecutors, administrative lawyers) in the German Empire, Marie Munk began to work as an assistant in a law firm and for a legal advice center for women.
 During the First World War she worked for the German Red Cross, for the Berlin Social Welfare Office and for the National Women's Service.

-After women were also admitted to the legal state exams in the Weimar Republic, Marie Munk completed them and became a consultant at the Preuss in 1924.
-Minister of Justice, but was dismissed again a few months later due to the desolate budgetary situation.
+After women were also admitted to the legal state exams in the Weimar Republic, Marie Munk completed them and became a consultant at the Prussian Minister of Justice in 1924, but was dismissed again a few months later due to the desolate budgetary situation.
 In 1924 she was one of the first women in Germany to be admitted to the bar and in 1930 she was appointed a district court councilor and at the same time a district court councilor in Berlin.